nimiq/developer-center/learn/protocol/validators/validator-keys.md

 ### Cold key

 - The validator’s address is derived from the cold public key
-- The cold private key is used for the validator to sign create, update, retire, and delete transactions
+- The cold private key is used for the validator to sign create, update and delete transactions

 <br/>

 ### Warm key

 - The warm public key is stored in the validator as the `signing_key`
-- The warm private key is used for the validator to sign unpark, reactivate, and deactivate transactions
+- The warm private key is used for the validator to sign reactivate, and deactivate transactions
 - The warm private key is also used for the validator to sign micro blocks, macro block proposals and generate random seeds

 <br/>